public final class ClassFanOutComplexityCheck extends AbstractClassCouplingCheck

 <module name="ClassFanOutComplexity"> <property name="excludedPackages" value="a.b"/> </module>

-And the file a.b.Foo.java
+And the file a.b.Foo.java is:

-member will not be counted, since the a.b
+The bar member will not be counted, since the a.b

-member will be counted,
+added to the excludedPackages.
+The baz member will be counted,

-was not added to the excludedPackages
+since the a.b.c was not added to the excludedPackages.

-members will be counted, as they are inside same file.
+The data and foo members will be counted, as they are inside same file.

 Parent is com.puppycrawl.tools.checkstyle.TreeWalker